 Humble yet elegant, a mandarin collar suit is a perfect choice if you’d like to stand out in a subtle way.
 This simple, round style of collar is quite literally timeless - the style dates back to 220BC!
 It has made its mark around the world and is still a men’s fashion staple.
+And If you're looking for something simpler, you can always start off with a mandarin collar shirt.
 Join the rankings of nobility and find out why the mandarin collar suit is worth the hype the next time you have a special occasion.

 How and When to Wear a Mandarin Collar Suit